wissamjur/LocalImpact/README.md

-# local-impact
+# Neighborhood-based Evaluation for Recommender Systems
-This is the code for our research paper: A Neighborhood-based Evaluation Mechanism for CollaborativeFiltering Recommender Systems
+This is the open-source project for the research study: A Neighborhood-based Evaluation Mechanism for CollaborativeFiltering Recommender Systems